llm-d/llm-d-deployer/quickstart/README-minikube.md

 ### Provision Minikube cluster with GPU support and install llm-d

 A hugging-face token is required either exported in your environment or passed via the `--hf-token` flag.
+You will need to run `--provision-minikube-gpu` at least once to provision the minikube container.
+After that, a common workflow might be to make some change to your code, run `--uninstall` to reset the minikube cluster to default and then run the installer again without the `--provision-minikube-gpu` flag.

 ```bash
 export HF_TOKEN="your-token"